-If you are traveling to a non English speaking country you MAY have to describe your pump or ask questions about a pumping location with hand gestures and broken conversations.
+If you are traveling to a non-English speaking country you MAY have to describe your pump or ask questions about a pumping location with hand gestures and broken conversations.
 There will be embracement.
 Just accept it now.

 US Travel may make storing and traveling with your milk much easier.
-I would recommend trying to ship your milk back home with the FEDEX shipping program.
+I would recommend trying to ship your milk back home with the FedEx shipping program.
 They at least have a system in place.
-If you try and bring your milk without a baby into the airport you could possibly be denied.
+If you try and bring your milk without a baby to the airport you could possibly be denied.
 There is just not a whole lot of knowledge about if its okay to travel with breast milk or not (When there is no baby)

 I asked at each stop because I knew I wanted the information for this post.
 Every Single person told me they were not sure what the policy was.